maroskutschy/Applitools_Hackathon_2020/README.md

 There are 4 ways how to run the tests:

 1.)
-Run the tests as feature file via IDEA IntelliJ Cucumber for Java plugin
+IDEA IntelliJ - Run the tests as feature file via IDEA IntelliJ Cucumber for Java plugin
     = in any folder, open feature file: for ModernTestsV1/ModernTestsV2:
 ```